starscaped/mcat-platform/ADDING_QUESTIONS_PROMPT.md

 - ❌ Forgetting to add the `<script>` tag in all THREE of index/practice/exam.html → passage won't appear or exam 404s.
-- ❌ Forgetting `build_standalone.py`'s `PASSAGE_FILES` → standalone is missing the
-  new passage or its images.
 - ❌ A literal `</script>` in a JS comment/string → breaks the standalone page.
 - ❌ Raw non-ASCII (−, –, °, β, ≤) pasted into strings → use HTML entities.
 - ❌ Absolute image paths (`/images/...`) → use relative (`images/...`).